jypma/ts-reaktive-examples/README.md

 ### Developing using IntelliJ

-IntelliJ should be able to open sbt-based projects directly.
+IntelliJ should be able to open sbt-based projects directly, if the Scala and SBT plugins are installed.

 ### Downgrading to Maven